 Les Fenouillèdes are part of Occitan Languedoc, whose inhabitants are rather scornfully referred to by Catalans as “les gabatx” or foreigners.
 Skirmishes between the “gabatx” of Maury and the youths of Estagel are still not unknown.

-Unless they are turning off for the dizzying climb to Quéribus, many tourists drive straight through Maury’s very narrow main street en route for the Aude.
-However, thanks to the dynamism of Maury’s mayor, Charles Chivilo, and many others, more people are pausing there to dine, buy wine and enjoy many communal events.
+Unless they are turning off for the dizzying climb to Quéribus, many tourists drive straight through Maury’s very narrow main street en route for the Aude without stopping to dine, or buy wine – but they don’t know what they’re missing!